Particular/docs.particular.net/nservicebus/messaging/databus.md

 ### Using message conventions

-NServiceBus supports the [message conventions feature](/samples/unobtrusive/).
-This feature allows defining a convention for data properties to be sent using `DataBus` without referencing NServiceBus specific types such as `DataBusProperty<T>`.
+NServiceBus supports defining DataBus properties via convention.
+This allows defining a convention for data properties to be sent using `DataBus` without using `DataBusProperty<T>`.

 <!-- import DefineMessageWithLargePayloadUsingConvention -->